ltw-webdev-1/curriculum/making-an-image-card.md

 title: "Making an image card"
 desc: "Use CSS position absolute and relative to make an image card."

+extra_tutorials:
+  - title: "Position & z-index"
+    url: position-zindex
+  - title: "Position & z-index slide deck"
+    url: /courses/web-dev-1/position-zindex/

+markbot_notes: |
+  *Ignore the “the first heading is an `<h2>`…” error message—but fix everything else.*

+  I feel like these cards are part of a larger website so the `<h1>` would probably be somewhere else on the page.

 goal:
   before: "We’re going to look at how to make the image card pattern, concentrating on position absolute and relative."
   notes: